LiskArchive/lisk-sdk/README.md

 ***

-This software also incorporates work previously released with lisk-js `0.2.0` (and earlier) versions under the [MIT License](https://opensource.org/licenses/MIT).
+This program also incorporates work previously released with lisk-js `0.2.0` (and earlier) versions under the [MIT License](https://opensource.org/licenses/MIT).
 To comply with the requirements of that license, the following permission notice, applicable to those parts of the code only, is included below:

 Copyright © 2016-2017 Lisk Foundation
 Copyright © 2015 Crypti